Links and Anchors: Connecting DHT Data Together

 - Many links can be stored on a single base address.

 - Links do not need to have any DHT data stored at their base or target address.

 - Links are stored by the authority responsible for their base’s address.

 - Links are one-way; you create a two-way relationship with a pair of links.

-- Links can have an arbitrary tag that lets you filter results or preload information about their targets.
+- Links have a type, as well as an arbitrary tag that lets you store information for filtering or preloading information about their targets.

 - Holochain’s built in anchors implementation lets you create hierarchies of linked path components.